 - One-page cover letter of why you are applying.
 Please reflect on what you specifically hope to gain from participation in the Institute.

-- Attach a description of the project you would like to focus on while a scholar of the Institute.
-Your description must address the components listed in the Research Proposal Content document (see below for criteria) (Maximum 8 double-spaced pages).
+- Attach a proposal of the project you would like to focus on while a scholar of the Institute.
+Your proposal must address the components listed in the Research Proposal Content document (see below for criteria) (Maximum 8 double-spaced pages).
 Your proposal must be in APA format.

 - A letter from your Director or Dean (or supervisor, if you are a Director or Dean), addressing the following specific topics: